 Working principle of Thermocouples

-Now let's take a look at working principle of every Thermocouple.
-The working principle is based on the Seebeck, Peltier or Thomson effect.
+Now let's take a look at the working principle of every Thermocouple.
+The working principle is based on the Seebeck, Peltier, or Thomson effect.

 2. Peltier effect is the opposite of the Seebeck effect.
 Instead of using heat to induce a voltage difference, it uses a voltage difference to induce heat.

-3. Thomson effect states that if an electrical current flows along a single conductor while a temperature difference exist in the conductor, thermal energy is either absorbed or rejected by the conductor, depending on he flow of the current.
+3. Thomson effect states that if an electrical current flows along a single conductor while a temperature difference exists in the conductor, thermal energy is either absorbed or rejected by the conductor, depending on the flow of the current.
 More specifically heat is liberated if an electric current flows in the same direction as the heat flows; otherwise it is absorbed.

 The circuit of every Thermocouple must be composed of two dissimilar metals, for example, A and B. These two metals are joined together to form two junctions, p, and q, which are maintained at the temperatures T1 and T2 respectively.
 Let's not forget, that thermocouple cannot be formed if there is just one junction.

 If the temperature of both the junctions is the same, equal and opposite electromotive force will be generated at both junctions and the net current flowing through the junction is zero.
 If the junctions are maintained at different temperatures, the electromotive force will not become zero and there will be a net current flowing through the circuit.

 The total electromotive force flowing through this circuit depends on the metals used in the circuit as well as the temperature of the two junctions.
 An ammeter is connected in the circuit of the thermocouple.
 It measures the amount of electromotive force flowing through the circuit due to the two junctions of the two dissimilar metals maintained at different temperatures.